Varnish on Magento 1

 There are 2 ways to create a Hypernode staging environment for testing Varnish;

-We recommend you to use Vagrant.
-If by chance you can’t use Vagrant, choose cloning your shop to a second node.
+We recommend you to use a development node (which can be cancelled any time).
 A basic staging environment doesn’t work well with Varnish.

 If you want debugging headers, please remember to enable those in the admin backend under Varnish settings.